shintzehan/dante/src/content/pages/about.md

 ### Engineer not Technician

-I obtained my college degree of Bachelor in EE and CS in 2023, the reason I chose Field Application Engineer as my entry position is it involves massive conduction with people: internal and external.
+I obtained my college degree of Bachelor in EE and CS in 2023.

 Before make commitment on plans, I would prefer to figure out why and how, **Engineers** should be prepared to identify problems that might happen potentially, Rather than handle problems / tasks that constantly raised like **Technician**.

-I love the experience serve as FAE during 2023 to 2024, I can understand how industry works from a macro perspective presently, but I shall not stop here.
+I chose Field Application Engineer as my entry position, I love the experience serve as FAE during 2023 to 2024, I can understand how industry works from a macro perspective presently, but I shall not stop here.

 ### Passions